+If you want to know about chihuahua home, you are in the right place.
+Understanding how to chihuahua puppy supplies starts with what actually happens in real life.
 In the two weeks before I picked up my chihuahua puppy Clover, I spent roughly four hundred dollars on supplies.
 I bought a crate, a carrier, three types of collars, two leashes, a retractable leash that I have never used, a bed that she ignored for the first three months, four kinds of treats, a brush, a comb, a nail trimmer I was terrified of, baby gates, chew toys, squeaky toys, a treat-dispensing ball, food and water bowls in a design that matched my kitchen, and a subscription to a monthly puppy box that arrived with items I still do not understand.
-About half of what I bought turned out to be essential.
+About half of what I bought turned out to be needed.
 The other half was either unnecessary, wrong for a chihuahua, or purchased to make me feel prepared when preparation really just meant being ready to adapt.
-This bringing chihuahua home first time guide covers everything you need to know.

 The Crate: The Most Important Purchase You Will Make